hyosung11/Launch-School/Courses/journal.md

 10:14 I want to be faster with more speed endurance for soccer.
 I have to pee right now.
 Will we have enough to play on Sunday.
 Come on guys, let's go!

 10:56 Going through more problems but feel hungry so making some soup to eat.

+12:06 Sitting too long.
+My feet are starting to fall asleep.
+I'm a little tired.
+Perhaps a short nap before Feed the Cats!